 How I’ve Abused The SM58:

-Most mics distort or damage at high SPL, the SM58 handles high SPL with not problems.
+Most mics distort or damage at high SPL, the SM58 handles high SPL with no problems.

 Mostly for recording vocals.
 Not only is it perfect for live vocals, but it’s good for studio applications as well.
-Its a classic, been in the recording industry since 1966 and keeps getting better.
+It’s a classic, has been in the recording industry since 1966, and keeps getting better.
 I also use the SM58 for miking drum kicks.

 Rode NTG1 (Shotgun Mic)